 Data-driven decisions are made in a healthy sales ecosystem, and all strategies are aligned towards larger business goals.
 In order to achieve this, you need one source of truth, where all stakeholders can access the same data and use that insight to collaborate, model scenarios, and plan effectively.
 This is where Sales Performance Management, often complemented by Management by Objectives (MBO), comes in to ensure clear alignment and goal-driven sales strategies.

 Sales Performance Management (SPM) is a set of analytical and operational functions that help you automate and unite back-office operational sales processes.
 In this, you create and follow a data-informed approach to plan, analyze and manage the sales performance of your company.
 It is also about ensuring that every member of your sales team works to achieve organizational goals and objectives.

 Purpose of SPM

-As an organization, when you plan to do something major like launching a new product, you have a vision and a purpose for doing it.
-The same principle applies in sales performance planning as well.
-You create specific targets and goals for your sales time.
+When an organization undertakes significant endeavors such as launching a new product, it is driven by a vision and purpose.
+This same principle applies to sales performance planning, where specific targets and goals are established for the sales team.
+Implementing sales coaching tips aids in achieving these objectives effectively.
 If you don't do so, tracking performance would be difficult.
 If you don't track, the performance management system will be of no use.
 The purpose of sales performance planning is to have clear aims so employees can understand and connect with them.